Roseville Rosebowl

 1. It is an educational activity first and foremost.
 Everything else (competitive success, winning, etc) is second to education.
 If you aren't learning, then you aren't succeeding in debate.
 If you do things that actively harm someone else's education, then you will get bad speaker points.

-2. It is a game - it should be fair, and you shouldn't exclude others from the discussion.
+2. It is a game - in the sense that it should be fair, and you shouldn't exclude others from the discussion.
 This means debate should be accessible and respectful.
-Intentionally misgendering your opponent, saying rude comments or anything like that is not good for a game.
+Intentionally misgendering your opponent, saying rude comments or anything like that (especially laughing at the other person giving the speech) is not good for a game.
 That will also hurt your speaker points.

 3. It is a competitive reading activity - you should read your opponents' evidence and attack the specific warrants.
 The other team's evidence is also the best way to find links to any kritiks.
 Additionally, this means evidence quality matters -- if you misrepresent your warrants and the other team calls you out for it, I will intervene and only judge the warrant as the author originally intended it.